dhellmann/pymotw/PyMOTW/xml/etree/ElementTree/create.rst

 :ref:`xml.etree.ElementTree.parsing` worked with an OPML_ file listing podcasts and their feeds.
 The ``outline`` nodes in the tree used attributes for the group names and podcast properties.
-We can use ElementTree to construct a similar XML file from a CSV input file, setting all of the element attributes as the tree is constructed.
+We can use :class:`ElementTree` to construct a similar XML file from a CSV input file, setting all of the element attributes as the tree is constructed.

 .. include:: ElementTree_csv_to_xml.py
    :literal:
    :start-after: #end_pymotw_header

-The attribute values can be configured one at a time with ``set()`` (as with the ``root`` node), or all at once by passing a dictionary to the node factory (as with each group and podcast node).
+The attribute values can be configured one at a time with :func:`set()` (as with the ``root`` node), or all at once by passing a dictionary to the node factory (as with each group and podcast node).

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'ElementTree_csv_to_xml.py'))